 Foster Care is a great fit for stay-at-home parents or a family looking for a second income.

 There are many reasons to become a Foster Parent alongside with providing a safe place for a child in need.
-Boys & Girls Clubs of Calgary’s program offers ongoing interactive training opportunities, Foster Parent retreats, monthly support meetings, free summertime relief and 24-hour on-call support.
+Boys & Girls Clubs of Calgary’s program offers ongoing interactive training opportunities, Foster Parent retreats, monthly support meetings, and 24-hour on-call support.
 The program also offers invitations to children’s events and holiday parties.

 Help change a child’s life and become a Foster Parent.